supersonictw/uruha/README.md

 The script will mount/chroot/umount the rootfs automatically.

-The default shell is `ipython` with `python 3.8`, you can use ["pyenv"](https://github.com/pyenv/pyenv) or something like to switch your python version.
+The default shell is `bash`, python version is `python 3.8`, you can use ["pyenv"](https://github.com/pyenv/pyenv) or something like to switch your python version.

 The script will default to define `HSA_OVERRIDE_GFX_VERSION=10.3.0` in `/root/.bashrc` to support RX6XXX series RDNA2 GPUs.